Shuhuasong/Significant-Associate-Pattern/README.md

         for(String p : allPatterns){
             System.out.println("Pattern-letter = " + p);
         }

-        allExprPatterns = new HashSet<>();
+        //Produce all the possible pattern according to the all combinations, e.g. "BCD"--> "Pr(B:0,C:0,D:0)" allExprPatterns = new HashSet<>();
         for(String p : allPatterns){
             StringBuilder comSb = new StringBuilder();